plengauer/opentelemetry-bash/README.md

-This project delivers [OpenTelemetry](https://opentelemetry.io/) traces, metrics and logs from shell scripts (sh, ash, dash, bash, busybox, and many other POSIX compliant shells) as well as from GitHub actions (including node and docker actions).
-Compared to similar projects, it delivers not just a command-line SDK to create spans manually, but also provides automatic context propagation via HTTP (wget, wget2, curl, and netcat), auto-instrumentation of all available commands, auto-injection into child scripts and into executables using shebangs, as well as automatic log collection from stderr.
-Its installable via a debian or rpm package from the releases in this repository, or from the apt-repository below.
+This project delivers [OpenTelemetry](https://opentelemetry.io/) traces, metrics and logs from shell scripts (sh, ash, dash, bash, busybox, and many other POSIX compliant shells) as well as from GitHub workflows (including node and docker actions).
+Compared to similar projects, it delivers not just a command-line SDK to create spans manually, but also provides automatic context propagation via HTTP (wget, wget2, curl, and netcat), auto-instrumentation of all available commands, auto-injection into child scripts, into executables using shebangs, and into GitHub actions, as well as automatic log collection from stderr.
+Its installable via a debian or rpm package from the releases in this repository, from the apt-repository below, and via distributable GitHub actions for workflow-level and job-level instrumentation.
 This project is not officially affiliated with the CNCF project [OpenTelemetry](https://opentelemetry.io/).

 [![Tests](https://github.com/plengauer/opentelemetry-bash/actions/workflows/test.yaml/badge.svg?branch=main)](https://github.com/plengauer/opentelemetry-bash/actions/workflows/test_branch.yaml)